Akash491/Akash491/README.md

 -->
 Here are some ideas to get you started:

 🔭 I’m currently working on ...
-Python
+Python, PySpark, Hive, SQL, AWS

 🌱 I’m currently learning ...
-Hive, Spark, Python
+GenAI

 👯 I’m looking to collaborate on ...
-Spark, Python
+Python, PySpark, Hive, SQL, AWS, GenAI

 💬 Ask me about ...
-Python, Pyspark, Hive
+Python, PySpark, Hive, SQL, AWS

 📫 How to reach me: ... agarwalakash491@gmail.com
 <!--